 Leg cramps, one of the more common leg pain complaints, can result after exercise or can be due to an imbalance in the body’s chemicals.
 Circulatory problems, such as blocked arteries and blood clots, are another cause of leg pain.

 If you have been diagnosed with herniated or bulging discs, degenerative disc disease, or spinal stenosis, then your leg pain may be due to nerve compression or inflammation, resulting in radiculopathy that begins in the low back and frequently causes leg pain.
 If this is your case, many people have found relief with our exclusive Method.
-Although this treatment may not be right for everyone, patients who are considered candidates have very high success rates in healing heir disc injuries and diminishing their leg pain.
+Although this treatment may not be right for everyone, patients who are considered candidates have very high success rates in healing their disc injuries and diminishing their leg pain.

 Spinal stenosis, which may cause compression of spinal nerves, can also manifest itself as pain in the legs.
 Leg pain may also result from neuropathies, such as from diabetes or chronic alcoholism.

 A physical examination by your doctor is the first step in identifying the source of leg pain.
-An individual’s physician may perform several tests to determine the potential cause of the pan.
+An individual’s physician may perform several tests to determine the potential cause of the pain.
 These tests may include orthopedic or chiropractic tests, x-rays, other imaging studies of the low back, nerve conduction studies, laboratory blood work, Doppler ultrasound to test blood flow, or a special blood pressure measurement in the legs.